doodlewind/bumpover/docs/walkthrough.md

 </video>
 ```

 The `<video>` tag is filled with unfamiliar content.
 During data migration, you may simply want to keep these content intact without writing too many boilerplate rules.
 Since these tags are contained by `<video>`, so one solution is to **keep `<video>`'s content with original shape**.
-We have `rule.action` for this case:
+We have `action` field for this case:

 ``` js
 const rules = [